 The two most common signs you are paying too much for business insurance are you have too much coverage or the wrong type.
 You could also be paying too much if you have:

-Rates vary based on several factors that include industry, location, and coverage types.
+The rates for small business insurance varies based on several factors that include industry, location, and coverage types.

 Commercial property insurance and other miscellaneous policies can cost between $15 to $100 per month.